BenH235/SPyChart/README.md

 ## Rule-based Testing

-Up to 5 rules are tested to identify any special cause variation.
+Up to 5 rules are tested to identify special cause variation.
+More information on which rules have been selected can be found here: https://www.england.nhs.uk/improvement-hub/wp-content/uploads/sites/44/2017/11/A-guide-to-creating-and-interpreting-run-and-control-charts.pdf

 ## Outputs

-The SPC charts will be generated using Plotly, providing an interactive visualisation.
+The SPC charts will be created using Plotly, providing an interactive visualisation.
 Additionally, the data used to create the chart will be available, allowing you to produce your own SPC charts.

 ## Examples

-Usage examples of the tool can be found in the examples directory of the repository.
+Examples of using the tool can be found in the examples directory of the repository.
 These examples demonstrate how to use the SPC tool with various datasets and chart types.

 ## Version History